sujocyriac/express-react-user-login-demo/README.md

 ### `docker compose up`

-Runs the app in the development mode.\
+Runs the app in the production mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:8080](http://localhost:8080) to view it in your browser.

 for login to the app use following usernames and passwords